gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 best_solution_multisystems.tsv
 ------------------------------

-This file give an overview of all hits identified as MultiSystems in the best_solution
+This file give an overview of all hits identified as multi-systems in the best_solution

     .. literalinclude:: ../_static/best_solution_multisystems.tsv
        :language: text